 Rather than being shamed or punished for losing their virginity, a character is promoted.
 Their sexual initiation will magically solve all of their personality "problems" and they will usually become more capable, rounded characters.

 There are many possible explanations for this trope.
 It may be part of a larger trend where anyform of innocence or optimism is interpreted as foolish.
 Perhaps it's inconceivable to a sex-orientated media that anyone with half a brain would choose not to have sex.
 Or maybe a lack of carnal knowledge was taken to mean a lack of knowledge of carnal matters and then extended to any general knowledge as well.

-See also: My Girl Is Not a Slut, A Man Is Not a Virgin.
+See also: My Girl Is Not a Slut and A Man Is Not a Virgin, and Asexuality for portrayals of characters who genuinely don't want sex.
 In the context of musical theatre, this character will ALWAYS be The Soprano or a Tenor Boy (frequently called a "dolt-boy").
 Compare Innocent Bigot and Innocently Insensitive; contrast Virgin Power.
 Exceptions to the "nice-but-dim" virgin rule occur when there is a Chaste Hero or Amazon Brigade running the show - even then, expect their virginity to be challenged (and more likely than not, relinquished) at some point in the plot.

 open/close all folders